Karl Eugen Guthe: Education

 Guthe was born in Hanover, Germany, and educated at the Hanover Technical School and at the universities of Strassburg, Berlin, and Marburg.
 He received his PhD from the University of Marburg in 1892 for a thesis entitled: Über das mechanische Telephon (On the Mechanical Telephone).
-Guthe was the nephew of Hermann Guthe (Geograph) (1825 - 1874), a noted German geographer and professor in Hanover and Munich.
+Guthe was the nephew of Hermann Guthe (1825 - 1874), a noted German geographer and professor in Hanover and Munich.

-Career and Personal Life
+Career and personal life

 Guthe immigrated to the United States in the summer of 1892 to marry Clara Belle Ware (1867-1947), from Grand Rapids, Michigan.
-The couple met during Ware's visit to Germany in 1890-91.
-In 1893 Guthe obtained a position as Instructor in physics at the University of Michigan, and in 1900 was promoted to Assistant Professor.
+The couple met during Ware's visit to Germany in 1890–91.
+In 1893 Guthe obtained a position as instructor in physics at the University of Michigan, and in 1900 was promoted to assistant professor.
 In 1903, he moved his young family to Chevy Chase, Maryland, upon taking a position as Assistant Physicist at the then newly established National Bureau of Standards in Washington, D.C. (now the National Institute of Standards and Technology).
 In 1905 Guthe accepted an invitation to become Professor of Physics and Chairman of the Physics Department at the University of Iowa.
 He was a member of the Jury of Awards at the St. Louis Exposition in 1904 and was vice president of the American Association for the Advancement of Science in 1908.
 In 1909 the University of Michigan solicited Guthe to return as a full Professor in the Physics Department, and he moved back to Ann Arbor with his young family.
 In 1912 Guthe was named Dean of the newly formed Graduate School at the University of Michigan.